SnowGem (XSG) Trading Down 13.2% This Week

-SnowGem (CURRENCY:XSG) traded up 1.8% against the dollar during the 24-hour period ending at 10:00 AM E.T. on August 29th.
-SnowGem has a total market capitalization of $1.36 million and approximately $45,383.00 worth of SnowGem was traded on exchanges in the last 24 hours.
-In the last seven days, SnowGem has traded down 13.2% against the dollar.
-One SnowGem coin can now be purchased for $0.0441 or 0.00000231 BTC on major exchanges including Mercatox, Graviex and STEX.
+SnowGem (CURRENCY:XSG) traded up 1.8% against the U.S. dollar during the twenty-four hour period ending at 21:00 PM ET on August 31st.
+One SnowGem coin can currently be purchased for approximately $0.0441 or 0.00000231 BTC on major cryptocurrency exchanges including STEX, Mercatox and Graviex.
+SnowGem has a market capitalization of $1.36 million and approximately $45,383.00 worth of SnowGem was traded on exchanges in the last day.
+Over the last seven days, SnowGem has traded down 13.2% against the U.S. dollar.

 - FABRK (FAB) traded 0.1% higher against the dollar and now trades at $0.0010 or 0.00000003 BTC.